 Psychedelic integration refers to making sense of the psychedelic experience so that the lessons learned can be incorporated into a new way of being.
 In other words, unpacking the often bewildering psychedelic experience so that the insights and realizations can be implemented in your everyday life.

 Psychedelics have the potential to change your life, but they aren’t inherently life changing.
 Making lasting change takes work on your part, and integration is that work.
 Fortunately, you don’t have to do the work alone.
 Active support from a qualified psychedelic facilitator or guide is the best way to integrate these experiences into everyday life.

 In fact, these mind-blowing experiences can make us feel like we are going crazy if we don’t have anyone around to help us process and unpack them.
-If you are looking for unbiased support and accountability throughout your entire psychedelic experience (before, during, and after), we suggest you talk to one of our trip sitters today.
+If you are looking for unbiased support and accountability throughout your entire psychedelic experience (before, during, and after), we suggest you book a consultation to talk to a facilitator today.